RafanHRayan/rss-learn/Science/fundamental/biology/cellular-respiration-and-photosynthesis.md

 {% step %}
 ### The Final Electron Acceptor

-After this, they meet oxygen, which accepts 4 electrons each, and bind with it to create water.
+After this, they meet oxygen, which accepts 4 electrons each, and binds with them to create 2 water molecules.
 Here, oxygen is considered as the **final electron acceptor**.
 {% endstep %}
 {% endstepper %}